-International pallet requirements are quite different from domestic requirements.
+When it comes to international pallets, the requirements are quite different from domestic.
 At the heart of the differing requirements is ISPM-15, The International Standards for Phytosanitary Measures No. 15.
 They were developed by the IPPC and affect pallets when shipped internationally.

 Who is the IPPC?